-City Football Club (“City FC®”), a program of DC Stoddert Soccer, was established in 2007 to provide District youth with a program combining competitive soccer and first-rate mentorship and college preparation.
-City FC® is organized exclusively for charitable purposes as an educational non-profit.
-Its objective is to bring together the City’s youth for educational and recreational opportunities, including but not limited to soccer.
+City Football Club (“City FC™”), a program of DC Stoddert Soccer, was established in 2007 to provide District youth with a program combining competitive soccer and futsal with first-rate mentorship and college preparation.
+City FC™ is organized exclusively for charitable purposes as an educational non-profit.
+Its objective is to bring together the city’s youth for educational and recreational opportunities, including but not limited to soccer and futsal.

-City FC® was created by Dan Driscoll and Roy Kelly, the boys’ soccer coaches at the School Without Walls, a D.C. public high school.
-The pair – former teammates on a DC Stoddert travel team who both went on to play NCAA college soccer – saw a need to improve the level of coaching and academic guidance provided to soccer players in the DCIAA – the D.C. public schools league – and concluded that access, both financial and logistical, was the most significant barrier keeping the District’s talented pool of student-athletes from achieving their full potential in the classroom and on the field and in their lives, generally.
+City FC™ was created by Dan Driscoll and Roy Kelly, the boys’ varsity soccer coaches at the School Without Walls, a D.C. public high school.
+The pair – former youth teammates on the DC Stoddert Blackhawks – saw a need to improve the level of coaching and academic guidance provided to soccer players in DC Public Schools and concluded that access (financial, logistical and informational) was the most significant barrier keeping the District’s talented pool of student-athletes from achieving their potential in the classroom, on the field and in their lives, generally.
 They figured a free, volunteer-run soccer/mentorship program would help address this, and after the 2007 fall soccer season set themselves to create such a program in City FC™.

-Their efforts began with an informal futsal clinic held each weekend at Turkey Thicket Recreational Center in Northeast D.C.
-Participation began with a few students that had played on the School Without Walls team and quickly spread through word-of-mouth to an average of more than 35 kids each week, coming from a variety of other DCPS schools like Bell, Cardozo, Banneker, McKinley, Roosevelt and Wilson.
-On some weekends, as many as 80 kids turned out for the informal futsal gatherings, where they played side-by-side with each other and experienced adult players who were invited to join by Coaches Driscoll and Kelly.
+Their efforts began with an informal futsal pickup held each weekend at Turkey Thicket Recreational Center in Northeast D.C.
+Participation blossomed from just a few School Without Walls kids to an average of more than 35 kids each week, coming from a variety of other DCPS schools like Bell, Cardozo, Banneker, McKinley, Roosevelt and Wilson.
+On some weekends, as many as 80 kids turned out for these sessions, where they played with one another as well as adult friends of Driscoll and Kelly.
 This fun and socially stimulating series of meetups would become the building block for the rest of the program.